vicwomg/pikaraoke/README.md

   - Click the link to update youtube-dl and give it a couple of minutes to complete
   - Click the link to expand the Raspberry Pi filesystem to fill the rest of your SD card
 - Pi will reboot.
 You should be all set!
+- The credentials to log in to the pi are - username: pi / password: pikaraoke

 ### Manual install